About the Office of Trade Compliance (OTC)

-The Office of Export Controls Services (OEC) at the University of Pittsburgh was created to provide best practices advice and hands-on assistance to the University community for compliance with the U.S. export controls regulations.
-The OEC houses the Export Controls Officer who is responsible for identifying areas at the University that are affected by the export controls regulations and working with those areas to develop systems and procedures that comply with the regulations.
-The OEC is also responsible for developing and offering regular training sessions for the community as well as providing written advice on its website that cover various topics of interest.
+The Office of Trade Compliance (OTC) at the University of Pittsburgh was created to provide best practices advice and hands-on assistance to the University community for compliance with the U.S. export controls regulations.
+The OTC houses the Export Controls Officer who is responsible for identifying areas at the University that are affected by the export controls regulations and working with those areas to develop systems and procedures that comply with the regulations.
+The OTC is also responsible for developing and offering regular training sessions for the community as well as providing written advice on its website that cover various topics of interest.

-Role of the Office of Export Controls Services (OEC)
+Role of the Office of Trade Compliance (OTC)

-The following specific services are offered through OEC:
+The following specific services are offered through OTC:

 - Identify and determine whether an import or export (including “deemed-export”) requires a license under the regulations;